DonAsako/CSSinj/README.md

 This difference in behavior makes Chromium-based browsers more susceptible to CSS injection exfiltration, while Firefox provides better protection against such attacks.

 ## Todo
+- Injection :
   - [ ] Add injection parameters
-- [ ] Implement automatic detection of CSS injection vulnerabilities
   - [ ] Add an option to save results to a file
-- [ ] Add custom payload
   - [ ] Allow multiple CSS selectors for simultaneous extraction
+  - [ ] Add dump all of the page

+- Scan :
+  - [ ] Implement automatic detection of CSS injection vulnerabilities
+  - [ ] Implement Proxy

 ## Disclaimer